NMRPy/nmrpy/specifications/nmrpy.md

 # NMRpy data model

-Python object model specifications based on the [software-driven-rdm](https://github.com/JR-1991/software-driven-rdm) Python library.
+Python object model specifications based on the [md-models](https://github.com/FAIRChemistry/md-models) Rust library.
 The NMRpy data model is designed to store both raw and processed NMR data, as well as the parameters used for processing.
 As NMRpy is primarily used for the analysis of time-course data, often for determining (enzyme) kinetics, the data model is designed for maximum compatibility with the [EnzymeML](https://enzymeml.github.io/services/) standard, which provides a standardised data exchange format for kinetics data from biocatalysis, enzymology, and beyond.
 Therefore, relevant fields that are mandatory in the EnzymeML standard are also mandatory in this NMRpy data model.

 ## Core objects